tulu1688/MLCourses/HandOnML/notes.md

 regressor = LinearRegression()
 regressor.fit(X_train, y_train)
 ```
+- Python draw functions
+    - `plt.scatter` to print points
+    - `plt.plot` to draw lines
+    - `plt.title` to set the tittle
+    - `plt.xlabel` to set x label
+    - `plt.ylabel` to set y label
+    - `plt.show` to show the figure

 ## R code
 - Simple linear regression in R auto support feature scaling -> no need to implement feature scaling
 - Use `lm` (linear model) function in R to do the simple linear regression